rodolfoocampo/StrategyPlanner/README.md

-## How to run this code
+## Running this code

-As mentioned above, the code performs the following pipeline.
+The code performs the following pipeline.

 ![Functional pipeline](./Photos/pipeline.png)